haxtheweb/webcomponents/elements/hax-body/README.md

     "content": ""
 }
 ```
 - [JSON schema](http://json-schema.org/) - is a way of expressing the validation and input of properties in a JSON object, using a JSON object to express it (yeah..
 I know..).
 What this affords us is a way of automatically generating form fields to modify the custom element fields that have been defined in the haxProperties object.
-This relationship can be seen in the hax-preview element which will map haxProperties to JSON Schema in order to generate an input form for the element.
-A fork `eco-json-schema-form` is providing all form capabilities to interface with the schema.
+This relationship can be seen in the hax-preview element which will map haxProperties to JSON Schema in order to generate an input form for the element. `simple-fields` is providing all form capabilities to interface with the schema.
 - *haxProperties* - an object that lives on a HAX capable element, expressing the way to build forms in HAX to modify it's options.
 This object expresses a default HAX Element, some minor booleans for UI areas, and the `settings` object which defines the field / property mapping for the `quick`, `configure` and `advanced` forms.
   - quick settings - these appear on the bar in place when an element has focus in hax-body
   - configure settings - these appear on the hax-preview form by default.
 Think of these as your primary means of modifying this "content type" so to speak, if the custom element were a unique piece of content to the system